“Dear, we should go to Coachella for our honeymoon. It will COMPLETE my life.”

 “The last time I checked, the tickets were SOLD OUT.”

 This conversation had repeated itself countless times since Heartland Boy got married.
 It got to the point that Heartland Boy needed no further reminder that there was still a duty that he had failed to fulfill as her husband.
-Therefore, when Heartland Boy learnt that Coldplay was finally coming to Singapore after 8 long years, he was determined to lay his hands on those tickets.
-Afterall, Coldplay’s A Head Full of Dreams Tour in Singapore is much more affordable than a week long concert at another corner of the world.
+Therefore, when Heartland Boy learnt that Coldplay was finally coming to Singapore on 31 March and 1 April 2017 after 8 long years, he was determined to lay his hands on those tickets.
+Afterall, Coldplay’s A Head Full of Dreams Tour in the Singapore National Stadium is much more affordable than a week long concert at another corner of the world.
 The truth is that that was probably what Heartland Boy can ever afford.
 Nevertheless, Heartland Boy was increasingly worried that the wifey was losing her patience.
 So getting those tickets would score Heartland Boy many brownie points.

 1. Fastest Concert To Be Sold Out In Singapore

-It all made perfect sense until it was time to queue for the tickets.
+It all made perfect sense until it was time to buy the tickets from the organiser, Live Nation Lushington.
 First day of sales started at 10am and Heartland Boy went into the online system at 10.10am.
 He was very pleased at himself for remembering to go in relatively early.
 However, for the next 2 hours, he could only stare at a blank screen that was perpetually refreshing itself until the tickets were sold out.
 The next day, Heartland Boy went online 30 minutes earlier but to no avail again.
 He began to wonder whether the troubling internet connection at his office in Indonesia was the problem.

-Subsequently, the media soon reviewed that Coldplay’s A Head Full of Dreams Tour was the fastest ever concert to sell out in Singapore.
+Subsequently, the media soon reviewed that Coldplay Singapore concert was the fastest ever to sell out in Singapore.
 Those tickets were hot property because everyone in the region wanted to travel to Singapore to attend the concert.
 Even 2 colleagues from his office in Jakarta got tickets.
-One told him that tickets at the black market in Jakarta were going for a cool Rp 10 million a pop. (~$1,050) Even at that price, there was no shortage of takers; except for Heartland Boy who refused to pay such an astronomical sum.
+One told him that tickets at the black market and forums in Jakarta were going for a cool Rp 10 million a pop. (~$1,050) Even at that price, there was no shortage of takers; except for Heartland Boy who refused to pay such an astronomical sum.
 He had to bite the bullet and inform Heartland Girl, “this time the tickets really sold out.”

 By some stroke of good fortune, Heartland Girl managed to find front row standing tickets from an acquaintance in her gym.
 The Heartland Couple were going to Coldplay Head Full Of Dreams Tour in Singapore after all their efforts!